 SummaryRead the full fact sheet

-- Reducing exposure to substances that trigger allergies and asthma symptoms can help you to control asthma.
+- Reducing exposure to substances that trigger allergies and asthma symptoms can help you to control your asthma.

 - Ask your doctor about how you can avoid or reduce exposure to triggers of your asthma symptoms.